 The voting system was first used statewide in Georgia’s primary election, when some poll workers at times struggled to operate voter check-in computers and touchscreens.

 During the general election, technicians will be stationed in every precinct, and poll workers have been retrained to avoid problems with activating voter access cards and maintaining power on touchscreens.

-If a voter requested an absentee ballot but decides to instead vote in person, they’re allowed to do so.
+Voters who requested absentee ballots but decide to instead vote in person are allowed to do so in Georgia.

 Election Day expectations